The Coat Of Arms of Most Reverend John Noonan, Fifth Bishop of Orlando

 In the upper portion of the diocesan arms is a blue fleur-de-lis on a background of white or silver.
 This is in honor of the Blessed Virgin Mary, the Mother of God and the patroness of the Diocese of Orlando.

-On the right side of the shield are the personal coat of arms of Bishop Noonan.
+On the right side of the shield is the personal coat of arms of Bishop Noonan.
 It is divided among fields in the same fashion as the coat of arms of Pope Benedict XVI as a way to honor the Holy Father who elevated him to the Office of Bishop.

 The area to the left is rendered in blood red.
 This represents the Precious Blood in the Eucharist.
 Upon this field appears one of the most ancient symbols in Christian art, the Pelican.
 Since the first century after Christ, the Pelican has represented both the Church Universal and the Eucharist.
 As depicted in Bishop Noonan’s coat of arms, the Pelican is seen piercing her own breast and represents Christian sacrifice and a filial love for God the Father.
 Bishop Noonan specifically selected this image to commemorate the Year of the Eucharist, which was promulgated by the late Pope John Paul II in October 2004, the liturgical year in which was raised to the episcopal dignity.

 On the right side of Bishop’s Noonan’s shield the field is silver or white, representing innocence of soul and the holiness of Christian life.